Cape Coast Airport: Akufo-Addo has no luxury of mistakes – Group

 He said the platform on which the president issued the apology to the people of the region was inappropriate.

-In his view, the president should return to Cape Coast to render an apology.
+In his view, the president should return to Cape Coast to render the apology.

+- Your apology is not enough, build Cape Coast harbour - NDC to Akufo-Addo

 - Electricity a necessity, no longer a luxury - Akufo-Addo